Spanish

 Listening, Reading and Translation.
 2 hours, EDEXCEL, 40%

 • Section A: A listening assessment based on a recording.
-Students will respond to comprehension questions based on a variety of contexts and sources.
+Pupils will respond to comprehension questions based on a variety of contexts and sources.

 Spanish Component 2